 The Impact of Visual Clutter

-Visual clutter is tricky because it’s not necessarily messy or obvious, but it can still have a big effect on a lot of different aspects of your life.
+Visual clutter is tricky because it’s not necessarily messy or obvious, but it can still have a negative impact on various aspects of your life.

 Visual Clutter Causes Stress

-You may not even be aware of it, but having items on your counters, shelves, and walls can increase stress levels and anxiety.
+You may not even be aware of it, but having items on your counters, shelves, and walls can increase stress levels and anxiety, especially amongst women.
 Every time you look around your home, there’s something to see.
 It can seem messy, even if it’s technically not, and it can prevent you from relaxing.

 If you or members in your household have attention issues, such as ADHD, visual clutter can exacerbate symptoms and reduce ability to focus. [source]